The history of retail and social developments are inextricably linked.

 How did the Selfridges Lavatory contribute to retail history?

 The new well-off urban population was attracted in their thousands, not just to shop, but also to socialize, often spending the entire day out in the process.
+But, if respectable persons were to be encouraged to dwell, shop, and mingle, where were they to answer the inevitable call of nature?

 The public lavatories were an innovation that was hugely welcomed by the public.
 Important as they were in their own right, the lavatories were also a demonstration of an emerging ‘customer services’ retail ethos – something that has continued to define and differentiate retail brands ever since.